 Reduce Your Toxic Exposure

 Did you know conventional strawberry growers use an average of 54 pesticides on their crops?

 Pesticides are toxic by design.
 Their job is to kill living organisms like pests and fungi.
-Many have been linked to health problems such as brain and nervous system toxicity, birth defects, cancer, hormone disruption, obesity, diabetes, and skin, eye and lung irritation.
+Many have been linked to health problems such as brain and nervous system toxicity, birth defects, cancer, hormone disruption, diabetes, and skin, eye and lung irritation.